-Performance and - Our variable pay pool takes into account our performance risk appetite in the context of our risk appetite. statement Countercyclical - To dampen effects of economic cycles, the variable pay funding pool's size has a floor and a ceiling, and we also limit the methodology payout ratio as performance increases to prevent the risk of inappropriate behaviour.
-Distribution of - Our funding methodology ensures that the distribution of profits post-tax profit between capital, shareholders and variable pay is appropriate, and that the majority of post-tax profit is allocated to capital and shareholders.
-Commerciality - We face challenges arising from being headquartered in and affordability the UK, which has more stringent reward practices.
+Performance and risk appetite statement Our variable pay pool takes into account our performance in the context of our risk appetite.
+Countercyclical funding methodology To dampen effects of economic cycles, the variable pay pool's size has a floor and a ceiling, and we also limit the payout ratio as performance increases to prevent the risk of inappropriate behaviour.
+Distribution of profits Our funding methodology ensures that the distribution of post-tax profit between capital, shareholders and variable pay is appropriate, and that the majority of post-tax profit is allocated to capital and shareholders.
+Commerciality and affordability - We face challenges arising from being headquartered in the UK, which has more stringent reward practices.
 We take into account these challenges in determining the size of the variable pay pool to ensure we can continue to attract and retain talent in key markets.